 While still a balayage, this rose gold rendition features a slightly higher contrast between the base color and the highlights.
 If that's your cup of tea, go for it.

 This shiny shade features tiny hints of rose in the base, which helps it flow effortlessly into the rosy ends.
 We're here for it.
 To maintain the rose gold hue, add oVertone's Original Rose Gold Coloring Conditioner ($29) into your routine.

 Rose Gold Mane

-This rose gold balayage borders on mauve and we're equally as mad about it.
+This rose gold balayage borders on mauve, and we're equally as mad about it.
 Seriously, how pretty is this dusty fade?
-And, if you love the effortless waves, consider updating your hairstyling routine to show off your new 'do.
+If you love the effortless waves, consider updating your hairstyling routine to show off your new 'do.
 Dyson's Airwrap Styler ($549) will help you become a styling pro with little to no effort.

 Auburn Rose Gold